Koskull family: Relation to the Von Der Pahlen family

-According to a legend, the family owned both sides of Lake Burtnieks in the 13th century, but due to a dispute between two brothers, it was decided that one brother would keep the Burtnieki side, while the other would keep the other side.
+It is believed that the Koskull family shares a common origin with the von der Pahlen family, who appeared in the region around the same time, and have a similar coat of arms bearing three sea leaves.
+According to a legend, the family owned both sides of Lake Burtnieks during the 13th century, but due to a dispute between two brothers, it was decided that one brother would keep the Burtnieki side, while the other would keep the opposite side.
 The brother with the Burtnieki side had an oak beam with iron tires rammed into the lake to indicate the border, and also adopted a different name: von der Pahlen.
-He then changed the Koskull's coat of arms background color to yellow while retaining the lake leaves, and hung it on the oak beam.
-Thereafter the von der Pahlen family was born.
+He then made a new coat of arms by changing the background color of the Koskulls' coat of arms to yellow while retaining the lake leaves, and hung the new arms on the oak beam; thus, the von der Pahlen family was born.